agardnerIT/site/_posts/2019/2019-08-01-automatic-application-definitions-autonomous-monitoring.md

 ## Playbook

-Let’s add the above logic into our existing Ansible playbook (from the previous tutorial steps).
+Let's add the above logic into our existing Ansible playbook (from the previous tutorial steps).
 Ensure all 4 files (`appList.json`, `appRules.json`, `appTags.json` and `yourPlaybook.yaml`) are all in the same folder.

 Add three new variables to the vars section near the top of the playlist: